Noaaan/MythicMetals/PATCHNOTES.md

 Reduced osmium armor values, but in return gave it knockback resistance, more durability, and armor toughness.
 Increased the durability of Hallowed gear.
 Increased the armor of runite and Kyber.
-Tweaked the armor values of star platinum and silver.
+Tweaked the armor values of silver.
 Reduced the armor of aquarium, but increased the durability of its gear.
 Globally increased the armor values of **all** boots.
+Buffed Osmiums mining level.
+Tewaked Star Platinums armor values, and increased its attack speed slightly.

 # 0.11.0